-Another important phenomenon, which is of great practical importance, is the behavior of the wave at the boundary of two mediums.
+Another important phenomenon, which is of great practical importance, is the behaviour of the wave at the boundary of two mediums.
 If the properties of these mediums differ significantly, the wave is partially reflected.
 The remaining energy passes into another medium.
-In ultrasound therapy we are dealing with relatively large wave energies introduced into the body.
-Power of ultrasound emitters is in the range of 2-30W, depending on the size and frequency of the head.
-Often we want to achieve thermal effect, therefore, a matter of good wave transmission from the ultrasound head to the target tissue is very important.
+In ultrasound therapy, we are dealing with relatively large wave energies introduced into the body.
+The power of ultrasound emitters is in the range of 2-30W, depending on the size and frequency of the head.
+Often we want to achieve the thermal effect, therefore, a matter of good wave transmission from the ultrasound head to the target tissue is very important.
 One of the medium parameters, which is used in the analysis of phenomena occurring at the boundary of mediums, is the acoustic impedance.
-In brief, we can say that the energy transmission is optimal (not reflected) if both mediums have the same impedance (similarly to electrical systems).
+In brief, we can say that the energy transmission is optimal (not reflected) if both mediums have the same impedance (similar to electrical systems).
 The greater the impedance difference, the greater the reflection.
-An example of such medium arrangement is ultrasound head – air, where almost total reflection occurs.
+An example of such a medium arrangement is ultrasound head – air, where almost total reflection occurs.
 Due to the fact that the skin surface is porous in nature and often hairy to some extent, therefore it is difficult to avoid even a thin layer of air, which deteriorates the transmission.
 For this reason, the substances such as coupling gel or oil are applied.
-Another solution is to perform treatments in water, but in practice this limits the application area to the limbs.
+Another solution is to perform treatments in water, but in practice, this limits the application area to the limbs.
 Very often we have to deal with heterogeneous mediums in terms of structure, such as muscle or adipose tissue.
-In these cases, the medium contains a large amount of water which conducts well the wave, and a certain amount of harder structures and gases, which have small or similar sizes compared to the wavelength.
+In these cases, the medium contains a large amount of water which conducts the wave well, and a certain amount of harder structures and gases, which have small or similar sizes compared to the wavelength.
 In this case, the wavelength dispersion occurs.

 |ultrasound head – air||0,999|